Raiders' Derek Carr tosses TDs of 59 and 72 yards in first half

 Two pass attempts after throwing his first interception since last Dec.
 1, Las Vegas Raiders quarterback Derek Carr let it air out in his personal house of horrors.

-Carr hit Nelson Agholor for a 59-yartd touchdown pass with 11:58 to play in the second quarter to pull the Raiders within 14-10 of the defending Super Bowl champion Kansas City Chiefs.
+Carr hit Nelson Agholor for a 59-yard touchdown pass with 11:58 to play in the second quarter to pull the Raiders within 14-10 of the defending Super Bowl champion Kansas City Chiefs.

 Just a gorgeous pitch and catch. 😍@derekcarrqb -> Nelly for six.#LVvsKC on CBS pic.twitter.com/IEepglToWt— Las Vegas Raiders (@Raiders) October 11, 2020